-Export performance measures can be categorized into two main types: financial and non-financial (Katsikeas et al., 2000; Sousa, 2004).
-Financial export performance is represented by indicators such as sales- profit-, and market share-related measures, whereas non-financial export performance is reflected by strategic measures such as the contribution of exporting to the reputation or positioning of the firm (Hult et al., 2008; Katsikeas et al., 2000; Sousa, 2004).
-Although there is evidence that firms generally pursue both economic and strategic goals in their foreign business, most extant studies focus primarily on financial goals, rather than the strategic aspect (Katsikeas et al., 2000; Madsen, 1998; Sadeghi et al., 2018).
-The lack of focus on non-financial measures is especially striking in research on small firms, considering the evidence that SME owners often set non-financial goals for their businesses (e.g., Gray, 2002; Madsen and Moen, 2018; Wach et al., 2016; Wach et al., 2018).
-In our interviews, all of the SME managers reported adopting a combination of financial and non-financial measures for monitoring and assessing export performance.
-Furthermore, consistent with previous findings (e.g., DeTienne et al., 2008), we found that SME managers may persist with financial underperformance as long as they are satisfied with the attainment of specific non-financial goals.
-As one interviewee explained:
+Export performance measures can be categorized into two main types: financial and nonfinancial (Katsikeas, Leonidou, and Morgan 2000; Sousa 2004).
+Financial export performance is represented by indicators such as sales-, profit-, and market share-related measures, whereas nonfinancial export performance is reflected by strategic measures such as the contribution of exporting to the reputation or positioning of the firm (Hult et al. 2008; Katsikeas, Leonidou, and Morgan 2000; Sousa 2004).
+Although there is evidence that firms generally pursue both economic and strategic goals in their foreign business, most extant studies focus primarily on financial goals, rather than the strategic aspect (Katsikeas, Leonidou, and Morgan 2000; Madsen 1998; Sadeghi, Rose, and Chetty 2018).
+The lack of focus on nonfinancial measures is especially striking in research on small firms, considering the evidence that SME owners often set nonfinancial goals for their businesses (e.g., Gray 2002; Madsen and Moen 2018; Wach, Stephan, and Gorgievski 2016; Wach et al. 2018).
+In our interviews, all of the SME managers reported adopting a combination of financial and nonfinancial measures for monitoring and assessing export performance.
+Furthermore, consistent with previous findings (e.g., DeTienne, Shepherd, and De Castro 2008), we found that SME managers may persist with financial underperformance as long as they are satisfied with the attainment of specific nonfinancial goals.
+As one interviewee explained,